 deodorant and haircare, and has established a unique niche as arguably the beauty industry's most down-to-earth, or "real"

 masterbrand.
-In 2012, Kantar's Brandz ranking placed Dove as the world's 4th most valuable personal care brand, with an estimated value of $4.7bn.
-The less widely accepted Brand Finance ranking of beauty products ranked it #7 with a value of $5.0bn.
-Both researchers use widely different criteria in their measurements.
+In 2014, Kantar's Brandz ranking placed Dove as the world's 8th most valuable personal care brand, with an estimated value of $4.8bn.
+The less widely accepted Brand Finance ranking of beauty products ranked it #5 in the cosmetics sector with a value of $5.9bn.
+Both researchers use widely different criteria in their

 Dove's sales were around E3bn globally in 2011, according to figures released by Unilever at the end of that year, and the brand is available in around 100 countries worldwide.
-Growth has been rapid and dynamic over the past 20 years.
+Growth was rapid and dynamic in the 1990s and 2000s but has slowed significantly the recent years.
 At the start

 of the 1990s, the brand existed only as a soap bar in the US.
 In 1991, thanks to several years of relentless and aggressive

 marketing, Dove propelled Unilever into the position of the #1 bar soap manufacturer in the US, toppling Procter & Gamble.
 Over

 the next ten years, Unilever progressively rolled the brand out worldwide, introducing a host of spin-off products.
 The steepest growth occurred between 1998 and 2002 with the launch of Dove-branded deodorants and haircare products, and a massive global rollout.
 In 2002 alone, for example, the Dove haircare range was